 I went to university in Bournemouth and ventured to the pubs and clubs in the triangle but not once did I hook up with anyone.

-I rather hope that’s because there wasn’t many women rather than my own lack of sexual appeal or because I’m totes uggers.
-No, I know it’s not because I’m totes uggers because I’ve been out in Soho and people have actually told me that I am not uggers.
+I rather hope that’s because there wasn’t many women rather than my lack of sexual appeal, or because I’m totes uggers.
+No, I know it’s not because I’m totes uggers, because I’ve been out in the lesbian scene in London and people have actually told me that I am not uggers.
 Before ripping my clothes off and making sweet sweet love to me.*

 *This may or may not be true.